RS Ranger Build Guide

 Carbon Boom 5mm

-Glue gooseneck against disk with disc notch facing forward.
+Now glue the joiner against disk with the disc notch facing forward.

 -